seabbs/blogdown-site/content/home/teaching.md

 +++

-I am helping to develop practicals for a short course at the [School of Social and Community Medicine](http://www.bris.ac.uk/social-community-medicine/) at the University of Bristol.
-As part of this I am developing a [shiny app](http://www.seabbs.co.uk/shiny/exploreidmodels) to allow exploration of a range of simple infectious disease models.
+I developed and teach practicals for a short course at the [School of Social and Community Medicine](http://www.bris.ac.uk/social-community-medicine/) at the University of Bristol.
+As part of this I developed a [shiny app](http://www.seabbs.co.uk/shiny/exploreidmodels) to allow exploration of a range of simple infectious disease models.